dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 You will be asked what you want to set up in this folder, select *Functions: Configure and deploy Cloud Functions*.
 If you already have a Firebase project, select *Use an existing project*.
 Select the language you want to use to write the Cloud Function.
 I will provide you the code in [TypeScript](https://www.typescriptlang.org/).
 Use [ESLint](https://eslint.org/) to have a clean TypeScript code, then install the dependencies with NPM.

-Open the file `functions/src/index.ts`.
+Open the `functions/src/index.ts` file.
 This will be the code of your function.
 Replace the content with the following code.
 Make sure to replace your *CONSUMER_KEY* and *CONSUMER_SECRET*.
 You can go one step further if you want to protect these by using the [Secret Manager](https://cloud.google.com/secret-manager) from Google Cloud.

 ```typescript
 import * as functions from "firebase-functions";